Success is not the key to happiness. Happiness is the key to success. If you love what you are doing, you will be successful. – Albert Schweitzer

 But the high stress and long hours began to wear on him, and after having his first daughter was born, he and his wife decided to move back home to Michigan.
 Once back he began work at a local gym chain where he created their personal training structure and systems.
 He managed 10 personal training departments, 10 managers and around 50 personal trainers.
 In 2014, he finally took the plunge and opened his own CrossFit box.

 Jeff opened Friction CrossFit with one coach while continuing to work his full-time job.
-After 15 months of having minimal success, Jeff realized he needed to be all in.
+After 15 months of minimal success, Jeff realized he needed to be all in.
 He left his day job and committed to making his business profitable.
-After seeking mentorship and joining Two Brain Business, Jeff dropped discounts, raised rates, hired a coach and added multiple revenue streams.
-As a result, Friction has seen a 250% increase in revenue year over year.
-He now works 3 days a week at the gym and spends the rest of his time with his Wife and two Daughters.
+After seeking mentorship and joining Two-Brain Business, Jeff dropped discounts, raised rates, hired a coach and added multiple revenue streams.
+As a result, Friction saw a 250 percent increase in revenue year over year.